 - Agreed value policy — the amount you're insured for is a percentage of an agreed amount when you sign up for the policy.
 These are generally more expensive but can be useful if you have income that changes from year-to-year.

 This is the amount of time you must wait before your payments start.
 Most income protection policies offer a waiting period between 14 days and two years.
+You must be unable to work as a result of your illness or injury at the end of the waiting period to be eligible for payments.

 In general, the longer the waiting period, the cheaper the policy.
 When you're choosing the waiting period, think about how much you have in sick and annual leave, savings and emergency funds.